 The money laundering process describes stages of money laundering by which ‘dirty’ money gained from criminal activity is disguised and reintegrated into the financial system for the criminal’s benefit.
 Money laundering generally involves money which is acquired and handled illegally.

-Anti-money laundering authorities are concerned with both the source of the funds and the destination of funds as money laundering can be linked to terrorism financing.
+Anti-money laundering authorities are also concerned with both the source of the funds and the destination of funds as money laundering can be linked to terrorism financing.

 The methods of breaching money laundering regulations can be very simple or extremely complex.
 These stages of money laundering are most typically used by financial criminals:

 After getting hold of illegally acquired funds, financial criminals move the cash from its source by disguising it and then placing into the legitimate financial system.
 There are a number of ways the ‘dirty’ money can be entered into the financial system: